 Don’t play that game.
-In today’s financial world, you have your pick of reputable free checking accounts.
-Choose one that fits your needs, and find a savings account that’s not only free, but pays you high interest for the privilege of holding your money.
+In today’s financial world, you have your pick of reputable free checking accounts from online institutions like Go2Bank or Varo.
+Choose one that fits your needs, and find a savings account that’s not only free but also pays you high interest for the privilege of holding your money.

 3. Pick a Low-Cost HSA

 Not all health savings accounts (HSAs) are created equal.

 Some charge a percentage of assets under management.
 Others charge a flat monthly fee.
 Some charge account opening or closing fees.
 And a few, like Lively, charge no ongoing fees or waive the fee if you maintain a minimum balance.